Skip to main content

 {}

-Define the default action if a request to the load balancer does not match any of your listener rules.
-Currently only 'fixed-response' and 'redirect' are supported. https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/lb_listener#default_action
+Define the default action if a request to the load balancer does not match any of your listener rules. https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/lb_listener#default_action

 Any types represent complex values of variable type.
 For details, please consult `variables.tf` in the source repo.